MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

     docker compose -f docker-compose-setup.yaml up -d
      ```

-Step 5:

 - Lets set up the **Genkit Developer UI**.
 From the root of the project directory run the following command.

     ```sh
     docker compose -f docker-compose-setup.yaml exec genkit sh
     ```

 - We are going to *exec* into the genkit container we created in the **docker-compose-setup.yaml file**.
-The reason we are not using **genkit start** as a startup command for the container is that it has an interactive step at startup that cannot be bypassed.
-So, we will exec into the container and then run the command **genkit start**.

-- This should open up a shell inside the container at the location **/app**.
+This should open up a shell inside the container at the location **/app**.

 > **Note**: In the docker compose file, we mount the local directory **js/flows-js** into the container at **/app**, so that we can make changes in the local file system, while still being able to execute genkit tools from a container.